thecorrector23/Dedlock_cheat_int-updated/README.md

 You can close/open the menu with INSERT

-Changed back to the default theme of the imgui
+Added a function to dump the current offsets and it will give a .txt in the Desktop with them

 General optimization/fixes in the code

-Render tab is active again

-Config system
+Config system, can load and save config

 Fixed the names of the champions being returned as "Unknown"
 #